JSRUV/Cisco-AppD-Invoice-Auto/README.md

 Created and documented a Python Script for the Partner Ops Team, automating the invoicing process for AppD customers.

+*The following Excel Workbook and Word Document are not the original data for the project **The following program runs similar to the original program

 # PYTHON
 In the provided Python script, several libraries are used for different purposes.
 Here's a summary of the libraries and how to install them using pip: